gavinlyonsrepo/pic_18F47K42_projects/projects/OLED_GRAPH/README.md

 -------------------------
 The I2C code and pin config generated using the MPLAB Code Configurator is in a folder called mcc_generated_files.
-There is  an OLED library in files (SSD1306OLED.c and SSD1306OLED.h), and a TextFonts.h file that contains three ASCII pixel fonts.
+There is  an OLED library in files (SSD1306OLED.c and SSD1306OLED.h), and a TextFonts.c file that contains three ASCII pixel fonts.
-Bitmap data used by test file is in a separate file.
+Bitmap data used by test file are in separate file's.
 Main.c  contains a list of test routines to test library.
 The library can  display Graphics, text and bitmaps.
 Inverse, sleep , contrast, rotate and scroll functions included.

-There is a USER OPTION SELECTION scetion by top of header file to select screen size 3 options.
+There is a USER OPTION SELECTION section by top of header file to select screen size 3 options.
 Select your screen size here.

 1. 128X64 (default)